-13 Pension funds are still eligible to receive designated government bonds that pay an annual real return of 4.8 percent in order to cover 30 percent of their assets; however, taking into consideration administrative costs, the yields to a fund member do not exceed on average the long-termrisk-adjusted yields in the capital market.
-The provident funds, where much of retirement savings are managed, are not eligible to receive designated bonds.
+Pension funds still receive designated government bonds that pay an annual real return of 4.8 per cent to cover 30 per cent of their assets; however, taking into consideration administrative costs, the yields to a fund member do not exceed on average the long-term risk-adjusted yields in the capital market.
+The provident funds, where much of retirement savings are managed, do not receive designated bonds.

-14 Similar regulations existed for workers whose employers do not contribute to pension savings.
+Similar regulations existed for workers whose employers do not contribute to pension savings.